mslinn/awsLambdaTest/README.md

 This tutorial provides 3 bash scripts: `capture`, `extract` and `updateEnvVar`.

- - The `capture` script runs commands and saves `stdout` to a hidden file called `.result` in this directory.
+ - The `capture` script runs commands and saves `stdout` to a hidden file called `.result.json` in this directory.
- - The `extract` script assumes that `.result` contains JSON and extracts a value from it using `jq`.
+ - The `extract` script assumes that `.result.json` contains JSON and extracts a value from it using `jq`.
    The value is written to `STDOUT`. if an optional second argument is provided it is assumed to be the name of an environment variable and its value is updated in `setEnvVars`.